decaf-dev/obsidian-dataloom/README.md

 ### Table Definition Folder

 The table definition folder is the folder that contains the table definition files for all tables in your vault.
 The default value is `_notion-like-tables`.
-You may change this value to any folder name.
-If the folder has not yet been created, the folder will be created on table load.
+You may change this value to any valid folder name.
+If the folder has not yet been created, the folder will be created on first table load.

 ## Undoing Changes